Cycling Mt. Hamilton West is the most popular bike climb in Santa Clara County

 This is the more popular, but more gradual, of the two Mt.
 Hamilton climb segments.
-According to Strava, as of May, 2015, there had been 12,230 attempts by 5,017 riders up the west side while only 3,913 attempts by 1,979 riders from the east.
-The grade throughout the climb is fairly mild, although the overall 4.0% average grade for the 18.3 mile climb is a bit deceiving as there are 558’ of descent included in that average.
+According to Strava, as of May 2015, there had been 12,230 attempts by 5,017 riders up the west side while only 3,913 attempts by 1,979 riders from the east.
+The grade throughout the climb is fairly mild, although the overall 4% average grade for the 18.3 mile climb is a bit deceiving, as there are 558’ of descent included in that average.
 If we remove the 2.5 miles of descent (at an average -2.5%), the climb averages about 5%.

 The summit for the Mt.
-Hamilton West climb is the Lick Observatory, owned and operated by the University of California and is the world’s first permanently occupied mountain-top observatory (the sign on the first building we come to at the top says “Residents Dining Hall” - inactive as of 2015).
+Hamilton West climb is the Lick Observatory, owned and operated by the University of California, this is the world’s first permanently occupied mountain-top observatory (the sign on the first building we come to at the top says “Residents Dining Hall” -- inactive as of 2015).

 Lick Observatory at the top of the climb.

-Roadway surface and Traffic: The roadway surface is excellent and the traffic is mild to moderate, depending on the time of the week - weekends are busier as there are exceptional views from the observatory which is open to the public from Thursdays through Sundays noon to 5 p.m. (as of May, 2015).
+Roadway Surface and Traffic Report: The roadway surface is excellent and the traffic is mild to moderate, depending on the time of the week.
+Of course, weekends are busier as there are exceptional views from the observatory, which is open to the public from Thursdays through Sundays noon to 5 p.m. (as of May 2015).

 Mt.
-Hamilton is in the Diablo Mountain Range and it is reported that on clear days one can see the Santa Cruz Mountains, Monterey Bay, and Yosemite National Park (see, Wikipedia - Mt.
-Hamilton) - unfortunately, on our 2 times up Mt.
-Hamilton, we were in the clouds much of the trip and on the other we were suffering at about the halfway point of the Devil Mountain Double (not a time to truly relax and enjoy the views!).
+Hamilton is in the Diablo Mountain Range.
+It is reported that on clear days one can see the Santa Cruz Mountains, Monterey Bay, and Yosemite National Park (see, Wikipedia - Mt.
+Hamilton).
+Unfortunately, on two of our times up Mt.
+Hamilton we were in the clouds much of the trip, and on the other we were suffering at about the halfway point of the Devil Mountain Double (not a time to truly relax and enjoy the views!).

 AMGEN TOUR OF CALIFORNIA

 Mt.
-Hamilton is the most featured mountain climb in the history of the Tour of California, having been featured 6 times between 2006-2019.
+Hamilton is the most featured mountain climb in the history of the Tour of California, having been featured six times between 2006-2019.
 Mt.
 Hamilton has never been a mountain-top finish in the ToC.
 (Note that ToC is on hiatus for 2020.)